sanjidnet/sanjidnet.github.io/Productivity/_posts/2022-02-02-mouseless-browsing.md

    - Customizability is next level.
 Using python or bash scripting

 Bonus
-Take it to the command line interface altogether using [W3M](https://wiki.debian.org/w3m)
+Take it to the command line interface altogether using [W3M](https://wiki.debian.org/w3m).
+Cons:
+    - does not support javascript